swar8080/obsidian-plugin-update-tracker/README.md

 The API used to get plugin version info is free for anyone to use.
 This could be helpful for alerting your plugin's users about updates in a custom way.

 The API uses cacheing/servless to keep costs low, avoid hitting github rate limits, and scale automatically.
-Note that results are currently cached for 30 minutes, and a cache miss can have a couple seconds latency.
+Note that results are currently cached for 30 minutes so a large number of cache misses can cause high latency.

 Request: